 The administrative staff will disaggregate data from the Charter School's Illuminate database for each curricular area, grade level, and significant subgroup.
-This analysis will focus the FACS's efforts to keep pace with the state and District, and to be aware of the promising practices of the educational community-at-large.
+This analysis will focus FPC's efforts to keep pace with the state and District, and to be aware of the promising practices of the educational community-at-large.

-Use of data to monitor and improve the Charter School's educational program and operations by the staff, school site leadership, executive leadership, and governing board
+Use of data to monitor and improve the charter school's educational program and operations by the staff, school site leadership, executive leadership, and governing board

-All findings from the analysis will continue to drive the allocation of the FACS's resources.
-The Curriculum and Assessment council based on careful analysis of student achievement data will make funding recommendations and the scheduling of professional development activities.
-This council's recommendation will be passed on to the Budget, Facilities and Safety council for fiscal review.
-Both bodies are advisory councils and report to the Board of Directors.
+All findings from the analysis will continue to drive the allocation of the FPC's resources.
+The Instruction Committee based on careful analysis of student achievement data will make funding recommendations and the scheduling of professional development activities.
+This committee's recommendation will be passed on to the Finance Committee for fiscal review.
+Both bodies are advisory committees and report to the Board of Directors.
 Final determination of implementation of all policies and initiatives will be the responsibility of the Board of Directors.